ern0/amperachargingmonitor/README.md

 ### Webcam

 You can use a real webcam, but the cheapest solution s to use some old Android device for it:
-- Downloar IP Cam app: https://play.google.com/store/apps/details?id=com.pas.webcam
+- Download IP Cam app: https://play.google.com/store/apps/details?id=com.pas.webcam
 - In the app's settings, set up autostart
 - Configure your DHCP server (usually, it's your router) to assign static IP address to the device.